This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• refrigerated crescent dinner rolls The concept of the melting marshmallow will work no matter what dough you use.
+• 1 (10-ounce) can refrigerated crescent dinner rolls The concept of the melting marshmallow will work no matter what dough you use.
 I like the ease of using the canned crescent roll dough, but thawed Rhodes freezer rolls or your favorite recipe for Homemade Dinner Rolls will also work.
 Adjust the bake time according to the different dough recipes.

-• cinnamon you can also add nutmeg
+• 2 teaspoons ground cinnamon or add nutmeg

 How to make Resurrection Rolls

 1. PREP.
 Preheat the oven to 350°F. Line a baking sheet with a parchment or silicone liner.
-Open the crescent roll package and separate the rolls into eight triangles.
+Open the 10-ounce crescent roll package and separate the rolls into eight triangles.

 3. FILL.
 Place a marshmallow in the middle of each dough triangle, then roll the dough tightly around the marshmallow, pinching to close all of the seams.